Fort Loudoun Winchester Virginia

 Other attacks masterminded by KILLBUCK SR resulted in many deaths, heroism, cowardice and ensuing court martial trials held in Winchester.

-Building of Fort Loudoun begins next month, middle of May 1756.
-And by May 18, 1756 The Battle of the Great Cacapon occurs near Fort Edwards, 20 miles from Winchester.
+Building of Fort Loudoun begins next month, May 18, 1756, one month after The Battle of the Great Cacapon near Fort Edwards, 22 miles from Winchester.

 Court Martials resulting from